fedorkobak/DocTamper/README.md

 This is the official repository of the paper Towards Robust Tampered Text Detection in Document Image: New dataset and New Solution. [paper](https://openaccess.thecvf.com/content/CVPR2023/papers/Qu_Towards_Robust_Tampered_Text_Detection_in_Document_Image_New_Dataset_CVPR_2023_paper.pdf).

+## Dataset

 The DocTamper dataset is now avaliable at [BaiduDrive](https://pan.baidu.com/s/1nEEnq1ZWIem7wnkQ1YdTNw?pwd=od9k) and [Kaggle](https://www.kaggle.com/datasets/dinmkeljiame/doctamper/data).

+Use script `data.py` for downloading and unpacking data.

 The DocTamper dataset is only available for non-commercial use, you can request a password for it by sending an email  __with education email__ to 202221012612@mail.scut.edu.cn explaining the purpose.